briandoconnor/synapse-tutorial-2023/demo-include-submission.md

 <img width="1432" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/4dc1ccc5-b5b3-407a-b79f-1de2463bfd5f">

-It generates a template for you to submit data:
+It generates a template for you to submit data.
 You fill in this google sheet and download as CSV... note I left out a required field:

 <img width="539" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/c598bc47-0c20-47a4-a3aa-25dfffee281a">